istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 EOF
 {{< /text >}}

-As before, you also need a destination rule, for example:
+As before, you also need a destination rule:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n bar -f -